aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 may read them concurrently.

 The CPU-heavy fit and full-resolution validation run as a low-priority video queue task rather than inside a web request.
-This avoids request timeouts and keeps capture and web workers responsive.
+Session changes are protected by cross-process locks, and a queued job can be claimed only once.
+Each owner may have two active sessions and the installation may have four.
+Queued/running jobs can be cancelled cooperatively; stale queued jobs and workers with an old heartbeat are failed or cancelled so the browser cannot poll forever.

 Input cleanup is source-aware:

 - browser-uploaded FITS are deleted immediately after the run succeeds or fails;
-- database staging links are deleted immediately, while their database source FITS remain untouched; and
+- private hard links or copies staged from the database are deleted immediately, while their database source FITS remain untouched; and
 - cancellation and reset remove the session directly.

 If immediate cleanup is interrupted by a crash, power loss, or unavailable